 This calendar shows you important upcoming dates for a specified company, such as dividend payments and earnings reports.
 There are also calendars that show what companies are reporting as far as earnings monthly, and also if there are any Initial Public Offerings (IPOs) on the horizon.

-Webull offers you many avenues to become informed about trading and about tracking the stocks in your portfolio.
+There's a ton to learn about the stock market, but Webull offers you many avenues to become more informed and track the stocks in your portfolio.

-When you take advantage of them, you will shorten your learning curve and be on the way to becoming a more seasoned investor.
+When you take advantage of the platform, you will shorten your learning curve and be on the way to becoming a more seasoned investor.
+Best of luck out there!